Shopify/android-testify/index.md

 However, the current Android Studio support relies fully on the fact that Testify tests extend ActivityTestRule and can be invoked using the built-in support for running instrumentation tests with various commands (notably sidebar icons) in Android Studio.
 These are limited to run and debug commands.
 Android Studio has no concept of recording or pulling screenshots from the device.
 Thus, it requires developers to drop to the Gradle Panel or command-line to fully use Testify.

-With the installation of an an Intellij-platform plugin, many common Testify actions can be seamlessly integrated into your IDE.
+With the installation of an Intellij-platform plugin, many common Testify actions can be seamlessly integrated into your IDE.
 The Testify Android Studio plugin is available for Android Studio version 4.0 through 4.2 via the Intellij Marketplace.

 <a href="https://plugins.jetbrains.com/plugin/14687-android-testify--screenshot-instrumentation-tests"><img width="300px" alt="Get from Marketplace" src="./Plugins/IntelliJ/marketplace/get.png"/></a>